lps2lts [OPTION]... [INFILE [OUTFILE]]

 The format of OUTFILE is determined by its extension (unless it is specified by an option).
 The supported formats are:

-‘aut’ for the Aldebaran format (CADP), ‘dot’ for the GraphViz format, ‘fsm’ for the Finite State Machine format, or ‘lts’ for the mCRL2 LTS format
+‘aut’ for the Aldebaran format (CADP), ‘dot’ for the GraphViz format (no longer supported as input format), ‘fsm’ for the Finite State Machine format, or ‘lts’ for the mCRL2 LTS format

 If the jittyc rewriter is used, then the MCRL2_COMPILEREWRITER environment variable (default value: mcrl2compilerewriter) determines the script that compiles the rewriter, and MCRL2_COMPILEDIR (default value: ‘.’) determines where temporary files are stored.
 Note that lps2lts can deliver multiple transitions with the same label between any pair of states.
 If this is not desired, such transitions can be removed by applying a strong bisimulation reducton using for instance the tool ltsconvert.

 -aNAMES , --actionNAMES